viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > The XADC sampling frequency must be carefully determined to allow sufficient acquisition time, given the properties of the circuit you are using.
 It requires a bit of math, as we explain in this chapter.

 The principle of XADC operation is charging an internal capacitor to a voltage equal to the voltage of the analog input being measured.
 Any electrical resistance between the input voltage and the internal capacitor will, of course, slow down the charging of the capacitor.
-If you don't give the internal XADC capacitor enough time to charge, the input voltage determined by the XADC will be lower than the actual voltage of the input.
+If you don't give the internal XADC capacitor enough time to charge, the input voltage determined by the XADC will be lower than the actual input voltage.

 The next picture is a copy of [Figure 2-5](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_26771_X_Ref_Target) from Zynq 7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC), chapter "Analog Input Description" (page 22 of the PDF version of UG480).

 <img src="pictures\UG480_fig_2-5.png" title=""  width="650">

-**TODO: For AUX it forms low pass filter of 250 kHz**
+**TODO: For AUX it forms low pass filter of 250 kHz.
+Really???**

 We see in the picture that in the unipolar mode the current to the capacitor goes through two internal resistances R<sub>MUX</sub>.
 In bipolar mode, two capacitors are used, and the current into them goes through a single internal resistance R<sub>MUX</sub>.
 R<sub>MUX</sub> is the resistance of the analog multiplexer circuit inside the Zynq XADC.
 Please note that the value of R<sub>MUX</sub> for a dedicated analog input is different from the R<sub>MUX</sub> of the auxiliary inputs.